 Specifications – Glass Performance Data Sheet

-Analysis data supplied by PPG Industries and Cardinal Glass for glass as used in Metropolitan Vinyl Windows and may not apply to products as produced by other manufacturers.
+Analysis data supplied by PPG Industries and Cardinal Glass for glass as used in Metropolitan High Performance Windows’ vinyl windows and doors and may not apply to products as produced by other manufacturers.
 Standard design conditions available upon request.

 |Glass Type||Visible Light Transmittance||Ultra Violet Blockage||Relative Heat Gain BTU/HR-SQ FT||Winter U’Value||Winter U’Value w/Argon||Shading Coefficient|

 |CLR SINGLE GLAZE*||90%||27%||215||1.11||N/A||0.98|

 *Single glazed clear data reported for reference purposes only.

 *All calculations performed using DOUBLE STRENGTH GLASS with ½ ” air space for a total insulated glass unit thickness of ¾”.